 Keystone 30 Pint

-The Keystone 30 pint is good with larger rooms up to 1500 square feet.
+The Keystone 30 pint unit is perfect with large bathrooms up to 1500 square feet.
 It has a continuous drain option allowing you to keep it running all day.
 We don't like that the hose isn't included.

-A feature we found to be helpful is the auto-restart memory function.
-The unit will save your settings so if there is a power outage, it will kick back on to your previous settings.
+Reviews say that one helpful is the auto-restart memory function.
+The unit is perfect for saving your settings, so if there is a power outage, it will kick back on to your previous settings.

-The electronic controls and LED display make setting it up easy.
-You can set this up to run all day or use the 24hr timer to run at certain times.
+The electronic controls and LED display even make setting it up easy.
+You can set this up in bathrooms to work continuously or utilize the 24hr timer to run at certain times.

 - Auto defrost option in colder weather

-- Removes up to 3.75 gallons of moisture daily
+- Removes up to 3.75 gallons or 30 pints of moisture from the room air daily

 - 1-year parts and labor warranty